 A founding partner of Katz, Marshall & Banks, LLP, Mr. Marshall focuses his practice on a wide range of corporate whistleblower matters.
 He represents individuals in the whistleblower-reward programs administered by the Securities and Exchange Commission, the Internal Revenue Service and the Commodities Futures Trading Commission, and also represents plaintiffs or “relators” in qui tam lawsuits under the False Claims Act.
 Related to his representation of numerous whistleblowers before the SEC, Mr. Marshall publishes the annual SEC Whistleblower Practice Guide, a comprehensive handbook for whistleblowers and their lawyers.

 Whistleblower-retaliation cases are also a central focus of Mr. Marshall’s work.
 He represents employees in claims arising under the whistleblower-protection provisions of the Sarbanes-Oxley Act, the Dodd-Frank Act, and numerous other federal and state laws when they have faced retaliation from their employers for reporting corporate wrongdoing.
 Mr. Marshall represented thirteen flight attendants in a whistleblower-retaliation complaint against United Airlines resulting in a March 2016 settlement that reinstated them to their jobs.
 In 2014, he represented the whistleblower in a successful qui tam and retaliation lawsuit against a nursing-home company for fraudulently billing Medicare for unnecessary therapies, and in 2013 he represented the whistleblower in a qui tam lawsuit against the Gallup Organization that resulted in the recovery of $10.5 million in taxpayer funds.
-He has also achieved important victories in whistleblower cases involving entities such as the Architect of the Capitol (asbestos), Deutsche Bank (financial reporting), the Brown’s Ferry Nuclear Plant (nuclear safety), and the Smithsonian National Air and Space Museum (asbestos).
+He has also achieved important victories in whistleblower cases involving entities such as the Architect of the Capitol (asbestos), Deutsche Bank (financial reporting), the Brown’s Ferry Nuclear Plant (nuclear safety), and the Smithsonian National Air and Space Museum (asbestos), Lockheed Martin (defense contract).

 In addition to his work as a whistleblower lawyer, Mr. Marshall has successfully represented plaintiffs in sexual harassment, pregnancy discrimination and other workplace discrimination cases, and has extensive experience in the negotiation of complex executive employment and separation contracts.